EsatArtug0/Insights-and-Opinions-About-Digital-Customer-Experience-Optimization/README.md

-# Insights-and-Opinions-About-Digital-Customer-Experience-Optimization
+# Insights and Opinions About Digital Experience
-Insights and opinions about digital customer experience optimization, personalization, experimentation, MACH architecture, and JAMstack
+Insights and opinions about digital customer experience, personalization, experimentation, composable & MACH architecture, and JAMstack

 ## Personalization
 * ### 7 Effective Ways of Website Content Personalization to Create Compelling Customer Experiences